Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Theoretical results

+We first consider $c_{ij}$ for adjacent nodes $i$ and $j$ that are in different limit opinion clusters (i.e., $x^i \neq x^j$).
+By \cref{lemma:no_influence_HK}, there is a time $T$ such that nodes $i$ and $j$ are mutually unreceptive at all times $t \geq T$.
+Consequently, $c_{ij}(t)$ cannot increase at any time $t \geq T$ and must be monotone decreasing.

-We have shown that for all $t \geq T$, it must be the case that $c_{ij}(t)$ is monotone decreasing.
-Furthermore, because the adaptive-confidence HK model updates synchronously, for adjacent nodes $i$ and $j$ in distinct limiting opinion clusters, $c_{ij}$ must change each time, so $c_{ij}(t+1) \neq c_{ij}(t)$.
-Consequently, for all adjacent nodes $i$ and $j$ in distinct limiting opinion clusters and for all $t \geq T$, we have that $c_{ij}$ is strictly decreasing (i.e., $c_{ij}(t+1) < c_{ij}(t)$).
+Because the adaptive-confidence HK model updates synchronously and the initial confidence bound $c_0 \in (0,1)$, each confidence bound $c_{ij}$ must change at each time $t$.
+That is, for all pairs of adjacent nodes $i$ and $j$ and all times $t$, we have $c_{ij}(t + 1) \neq c_{ij}(t)$.
+Consequently, for all adjacent nodes $i$ and $j$ in distinct limit opinion clusters and for all times $t \geq T$, we have that $c_{ij}$ is strictly decreasing (i.e., $c_{ij}(t + 1) < c_{ij}(t)$).